Use filters¶

 Advanced: Automate with Analysis Profile Rules¶

-To go the extra mile, you can set up an Analysis profile rule that automatically moves CVEs matching your filters into FOCUS status, making them even more prominent on the platform.
+To go the extra mile, you can set up an Analysis Profile rule that automatically moves CVEs matching your filters into FOCUS status, making them even more prominent on the platform.

 - Make sure you're on the CVE rules tab.